- 4.3 in

 Red-breasted Nuthatches move quickly and in any direction across tree trunks and branches.
 When moving downward they typically zigzag, keeping their grip by relying on the large claw on their one backward-pointing toe on each foot.
 Red-breasted Nuthatches are aggressive birds that sometimes dominate larger birds at feeders.
 Nuthatches are among the few non-woodpeckers that excavate their own nest cavities from solid wood.
 Agitated males may call at each other while pointing their heads up, fluttering their wings, and swiveling back and forth.
 Males court females by turning their backs to them, singing, and swaying from side to side with crest feathers raised, or by flying together in an exaggerated display of slowly fluttering wings or long glides.
 Males feed females while the females excavate nest cavities.
 Red-breasted Nuthatches join foraging flocks of chickadees and other small songbirds.
 Nuthatches sometimes store seeds and insects to help them get through the winter, shoving the food into bark crevices and often covering them with pieces of bark, lichen or pebbles.
 They typically fly only short distances at a time, with an undulating pattern.

-Red-breasted Nuthatches are common and their populations are increasing throughout most of their range.
+Red-breasted Nuthatches are common and their populations increased throughout most of their range between 1966 and 2010, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 20 million with 64 percent spending some part of the year in the U.S. and 62 percent in Canada.
+They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 As with all birds that nest in holes in trees, it’s important to leave some dead wood (dead trees or dead parts of trees) standing in forests to provide places for nests.